Skip to main content

 Alumni

-CEO With a Calling
+Amit Paley: CEO with a Calling

 Amit Paley ’10JRN, ’11BUS is the CEO of the Trevor Project, a nonprofit focused on suicide and crisis prevention for LGBTQ youth